Loretta Sanchez: 2016

 On May 16, 2015, when talking to a group of Indian Americans, Sanchez made a gesture mocking Native Americans by making a "war cry" that is stereotypically attributed to them.
 She described her confusion between Native Americans and Indian Americans prior to a meeting with an Indian-American, saying "I am going to his office, thinking that I am going to meet with a 'woo woo woo woo' (stereotypical Indian war cry) — Right? ... because he said Indian American."
 Many in the audience were shocked at the gesture, finding it offensive.
 After initially running away from a reporter who tried to question her about it, she apologized for it on May 17, saying "in this crazy and exciting rush of meetings yesterday, I said something offensive and for that, I sincerely apologize."

 Due to Barbara Boxer's impending retirement, the 2016 Senate election in California had the first open seat Senate election in California in 24 years.
 On May 14, 2015, Loretta Sanchez announced her bid for this Senate seat.
 She competed against Attorney General of California Kamala Harris and thirty-two other candidates in California's top-two primary.

 On June 7, 2016, Sanchez finished second in the Open Primary and faced fellow Democrat Harris in the general election.

 In the June 2016 primary, with results detailed at the county level, Loretta Sanchez won six counties: Fresno, Imperial, Kings, Madera, Orange, and Tulare counties.
 With the exception of Orange County, these are all counties with a plurality Hispanic population.
 Of these six counties, the highest vote percentage was Imperial County at 35.4%.

 On November 8, 2016, Sanchez lost the U.S. Senate race to Harris.
 She carried four counties: Fresno, Glenn, Imperial and Madera.
 She lost her home county, Orange, by seven points.
 In her concession speech, she stated that "Although we don't know what our future will be, I can tell you that this is not the last that people will see of me".

-Despite losing Orange County overall, Sanchez easily won Garden Grove by a 67%-33% margin, her widest margin of victory for a city in Orange County.

 In January 2017, Sanchez donated her congressional papers to her alma mater, Chapman University in Orange, California.
 It encompasses twenty-five boxes of files, papers and committee work which will be available for public view at a later date.
 Sanchez has been a trustee and regular lecturer at the university.